Semi-algebraic approximation using Christoffel-Darboux kernel: Abstract

 supported on the graph

 of function $f$, where $\mathbb{I}_{\X}$ denotes the indicator function of $\X$ which takes value $1$ on $\X$ and $0$ otherwise, and $\delta_{f(\xx)}$ denotes the Dirac measure at $f(\xx)$.

 For instance, in OCPs an optimal occupation measure $\mu$ is supported on the graphs of optimal state-control trajectories.
 In order to recover a particular state resp. control trajectory it suffices to consider the moments of the marginal of the occupation measure $\mu$ with respect to time-state resp. time-control.
 Then with our notation, $\xx$ is time and $y$ is a state resp. control coordinate.
 Similarly, for the measure-valued formulation of non-linear first-order scalar hyperbolic PDEs, an occupation measure is supported on the graph of the unique optimal entropy solution.
 Then with our notation, $\xx$ is time and space and $y$ is the solution.
 From the knowledge of the moments of the occupation measure, we want to approximate the solution.
-In the probability and analysis literature, the conditional with respect to $\xx$ in measure $\mu$ is called a parametrized measure or a Young measure, see e.g. \cite{fattorini1999infinite}.
+The measure $\mu$ can be disintegrated into its marginal on $\X$ and its conditional on $\Y$ given $\mathbf{x}$ in $\X$.
+The latter is also called a parametrized measure or a Young measure, see e.g. \cite{fattorini1999infinite}.

 This weak formulation has been used in a number of different contexts to prove existence and sometimes uniqueness of solutions.
 It turns out that it can also be used for {effective computation} as it fits perfectly the LP-based methodology described in \cite{stockbridge2} and the Moment-SOS (polynomial sums of squares) methodology described in e.g. \cite{lasserre2008nonlinear,lasserre2009moments,lasserre2019moments}.
 In the latter methodology one may thus approximate the optimal solution $\mu$ of the measure-valued formulation by solving a hierarchy of semidefinite relaxations of the problem, whose size increases with $d$; see e.g. \cite{lasserre2008nonlinear} for OCPs and \cite{marx2018moment} for non-linear PDEs.
 An optimal solution of each semidefinite relaxation is a finite matrix of pseudo moments (of degree at most $2d$) which approximate those of $\mu$.
 This approach allows to approximate values for the corresponding variational problems but it does not provide any information about the underlying minimizing solutions beyond moments of measures supported on these solutions.
 Therefore an important and challenging practical issue consists of recovering from these moments an approximation of the trajectories of the OCP or PDEs.
 This is precisely an instance of Problem \ref{eq:mainProblem}.